guanshi1688/longview-archive/docs/essays/notes/english/China-Burden-Production/index.md

 To understand China, it is not enough to say that China produces.

 We must ask what China must carry in order to keep producing.

+And we must ask what institutions are required when production itself becomes one of the foundations of social order.

 ---